-The DeSoto Parish Clerk of Court's total revenues remained consistent with prior year despite certain one-time revenue sources from document requests in the prior year totaling approximately \$100,000.
-The total costs of all programs and services increased by approximately \$194,000, or 9.09% primarily due to increases in personnel services and benefits and operating costs.
+The DeSoto Parish Clerk of Court's total revenues increased approximately \$117,000 due primarily to interest income increasing as interest rates increased over the prior year.
+The total costs of all programs and services increased by approximately \$487,000, primarily due to increases in personnel services and benefits and operating costs.
+The clerk hired additional employees plus annual raises were provided to employees.